Hare Krishna Konar: Trade Union International

+Land reform policies

-Hare Krishna Konar played a leading role in getting surplus land held by big land owners in excess of land ceiling laws and kept ‘benami’ (or false names) vested with the state.
+Hare Krishna Konar played a leading role in getting surplus land held by big landowners in excess of land ceiling laws and kept ‘Benami’ (false names) vested with the state.
 The quantum of land thus vested was around one million acres (4,000 km2) of good agricultural land.
-Subsequently, under the leadership of Hare Krishna Konar and Benoy Choudhury land was distributed amongst 2.4 million landless and poor farmers.
-It has been argued that this land reform along with Operation Barga formed the base for the Left Front victory in subsequent elections.
+Subsequently, under the leadership of Hare Krishna Konar and Benoy Choudhury, land was distributed amongst 2.4 million landless and poor farmers.
+It has been argued that this land reform, along with Operation Barga of 1978, formed the base for the Left Front victory in subsequent elections.

-It was a strange quirk of history that at each stage of West Bengal's two phase land reforms there was a stalwart to guide and lead the Program.
-One was Hare Krishna Konar, the other Benoy Choudhury.
-Both of them were totally committed to the cause, profound believers in the principles of Scientific Socialism.
-The fearsome volatility of Konar was necessary to remove the immobility of the administration and to break the stranglehold of the landed gentry of West Bengal on the society and the political establishment in the late sixties.
-The amiable Gandhian mode of accommodation of Benoy Chaudhury was equally essential in another socio-political setting to carry a large majority of people with him for the success of the massive 'Operation Barga'.
+It was a strange quirk of history that at each stage of West Bengal's two-phase land reforms, there was a stalwart to guide and lead the program.
+One was Hare Krishna Konar, the other Benoy Choudhury; both of them were totally committed to the cause, profound believers in the principles of Scientific socialism.
+The fearsome volatility of Konar was necessary to remove the immobility of the administration and to break the stranglehold of the landed gentry of West Bengal on society and the political establishment in the late sixties.
+The amiable Gandhian mode of accommodation of Benoy Choudhury was equally essential in another socio-political setting to carry a large majority of people with him for the success of the massive "Operation Barga".
 Each performed his unique role to carry out land reforms in two different historical situations.
-Soon after the first United Front (UF) government came to power in 1967, the first arrow of the now famous Naxalbari movement was shot, killing inspector Wangeli of the West Bengal police.
+Soon after the first United Front (UF) government came to power in 1967, the first arrow of the now-famous Naxalbari movement was shot, killing inspector Wangeli of the West Bengal Police.
 The countryside was seething with discontent.
-It was a troubled time Hare Krishna Konar became the land and land revenue minister.
+It was a troubled time when Hare Krishna Konar became the land and land revenue minister.
 His talks with his old compatriot Kanu Sanyal, held in a jungle about 6 km away from the Sukna forest bungalow from midnight to early morning, had failed.
 The new government faced a militant peasant movement.
 Konar was convinced that any attempt to suppress the movement by the brute force of the repressive machinery of the state would help spread the movement through underground channels.
-Being a practitioner of the militant peasant movement himself, he knew the fish in water tactics of armed partisan action.
+Being a practitioner of the militant peasant movement himself, he knew the fish-in-the-water tactics of armed partisan action.
 He was determined to evaporate the water by weaning away the landless and land-poor peasantry by substantially meeting their land hunger.
-And that could be done only through vesting of ceiling surplus land held clandestinely by the landed gentry of the state.
-Shortly after he assumed power Hare Krishna Konar had me appointed as director of land records and surveys and put in charge of unearthing land held 'Benami' in excess of the ceiling and vesting them in the state through due process of law.
+And that could be done only through the vesting of ceiling surplus land held clandestinely by the landed gentry of the state.
+Shortly after assuming power, Hare Krishna Konar appointed Parimal Bandyopadhyay as director of land records and surveys and put him in charge of unearthing land held "Benami" in excess of the ceiling and vesting it in the state through due process of law.